LiteLDev/LegacyScriptEngine/docs/apis/NbtAPI/NBTCompound.md

 - Parameter:
   - data: Object<string, NBT Object> (Optional parameter)
     Pass in an object consisting of NBT objects.
-Objects are allowed to contain other array/object structures, but the contents must be NBT objects.
+Objects are allowed to contain other array/object structures, but the contents must be NBT objects. `Null` values are treated as `NBT.End`.
 - Return value: The generated NBT Object
-- Return value type: `NbtList`
+- Return value type: `NbtCompound`
   - If the creation fails, an exception will be thrown.

 [JavaScript]